-Creature focuses more on its dislikeable human characters and in particular a strange love ‘square’ rather than a triangle [think about it, there’s three guys after Marcia].
+Creature focuses more on its dislikable human characters and in particular a strange love ‘square’ rather than a triangle [think about it, there’s three guys after Marcia].
 Perhaps it does this to make its monster more sympathetic, but it doesn’t work.
 This is because the creature isn’t given enough scenes within which to be sympathetic besides gaze forlornly at the water into which he wants to go but cannot without drowning, though you can now see the eyes of the guy playing him, Don Megowan, and they have a distinct sadness which works for the character.
 Some of the many chats between the humans reveal some attempt at strong characterisation, particularly Barton, whose not-entirely-unwarranted jealousy of his wife gives Jeff Morrow the chance to shine in a couple of scenes, but the actor botches it because he is seemingly capable of only two pained expressions.
 He’s better than Leigh Snowdon, who is embarrassingly bad in a complex role that encompasses slut and saint and which a decent actress could really have made something of.
-Still, it’s intriguing that one is not sure if she is supposed to be sympathetic or not, and only Thomas Morgan, played with typically easy-going charm by Rex Reason, is the sole major human character that we like.
+Still, it’s intriguing that one is not sure if we are intended to like her or not, and only Thomas Morgan, played with typically easy-going charm by Rex Reason, is the sole major human character that we do really like.

 I hope that those of you who have been sticking with this column have enjoyed my journey into Universal horror.
 I am aware that I have not covered many films that, even if not considered part of the ‘classic’ Universal horror cycle, are certainly Universal horror films such as Black Friday and their two versions of The Phantom Of The Opera.
 I will review those intermittently at a later date.
 For now though, I am going to take a break, because in a few months time I will be beginning an exploration of…….yes…….you’ve probably guessed…….